 It was a pleasure to be asked to give a presentation on batik for the Derby Quilters Group at The Derbyshire Federation of Women’s Institutes H.Q.

-We stopped for refreshments and with interests piqued many curious ladies came to the front to talk and ask questions.
-We came across members who had tried it before or who had bought batiks, or had used shop-bought batik fabrics in their quilting already.
-Their eldest member was 96 and it was delightful to see her zest for continued life-long learning.
-These ladies were a lovely bunch who’s enthusiasm brought about a super synergy in the hall.
+We stopped for refreshments and with interests piqued many curious ladies came to the front to talk and to ask questions.
+I encountered members who had “tried it before”, or who had bought batiks or had used shop-bought batik fabrics in their quilt making.
+Their eldest member was 96 and it was delightful to see her zest for continual life-long learning.
+These ladies were a lovely bunch whose enthusiasm brought about such synergy in the hall.

-I gave a practical demonstration towards the end which was followed with several adventurous ladies having a go themselves and discovering the versatility of this wonderful craft whilst everybody gathered round.
+At the close, with everyone gathered around, I gave a practical demonstration, followed by several adventurous ladies having a go themselves and discovering the versatility of this wonderful craft.
 Lots of questions were asked and time just flew – I don’t think I’ve ever talked so much in just a few hours!
-We were so busy that we forgot to take photos and the only record of the day are these shots here of me cleaning up at the end. 🙂
+We were so busy that we forgot to take photos and the only record of the day are these shots of me here cleaning up at the end. 🙂

-Thanks so much Derby Quilters for sharing your enthusiasm and your knowledge on all matters quilting with me.
-I hope to be seeing you all again soon!
+Thanks so much Derby Quilters for sharing your enthusiasm and your knowledge on all matters quilting.
+I do hope to see you all again soon!

-Derby Quilters is a very welcoming group and is open to new members of all ages.
-They meet every Wednesday morning in the W.I. hall and would love to hear from anybody interested in developing patchwork and quilting skills.
+Derby Quilters welcomes new members of all ages.
+They meet every Wednesday morning in the Derbyshire W.I.
+HQ and would love to hear from anyone interested in developing patchwork and quilting skills.
 Call Margaret Nicholass on 01332 550751 for more details.